What Motivated Them to Start?

 Tyler wanted to be independent as well and not burden to his parents, who also had financial struggles, so they joined forces.
 He was still a full-time college student and spent ~6 hours a day writing blog posts on SEO, a staggering 350 articles in a year, yet he made only $500 from it and got zero traction.

 Their first 3 years together were tough, sometimes not making any money from running paid search traffic to affiliate offers, but continuously learning the trade regardless: other channels of driving traffic, SEO, etc. The brothers realized and accepted that it was a long process as none of their mentors became successful overnight.

 Short-term, the situation was stress-free.
 Their parents paid for their 4 years of college and rent.

 Long-term, it was a stressful outlook.
 Their parents were like in Rich Dad, Poor Dad with expectations of the brothers graduating and getting a decent job.

-So, while there was no day-to-day worry about money, they had to make Internet Marketing work in a couple of years to avoid having to be mere employees for someone else.
+So, while there wasn’t much day-to-day worry about money, they had to make Internet Marketing work within a couple of years to avoid having to be employees for someone else.

 What Was The Tipping Point?

 After 3 years of moderate success, they started meeting other affiliates in person.
 This opportunity of getting first-hand information from already successful people proved invaluable.

 One particular mentor made them realize the potential in lead gen.